 Kempe Gowda (16th Century)

-Over time, various South Indian dynasties, including the Western Gangas, Cholas, and Hoysalas, influenced the region before Kempe Gowda established the fort, considered the foundation of modern Bengaluru.
+Before Kempegowda’s time, various South Indian dynasties, including the Western Gangas, Cholas, and Hoysalas, influenced the region.
+While ruling from Yelahanka, Kempe Gowda then established the mud fort at Pete area, which is considered the foundation of modern Bengaluru.

 Kempe Gowda planned the city with distinct streets for different trades, fostering economic activity.
 Chickpet served smaller enterprises, while Doddapete catered to larger businesses, with various markets, or “petes,” emerging for specific goods.
 Notable markets included Akkipete for rice, Balepete for bangles, and Kumbarapete for pottery.

-Kempe Gowda referred to his new town as “Gandu Bhoomi” or “Land of Heroes.”
-His successor, Kempe Gowda II, expanded the city and established the famous boundary towers at Mekhri Circle, Lalbagh, Gavipuram, and Ulsoor, further solidifying Bengaluru’s identity.
+Kempe Gowda I referred to his new town at Pete as “Gandu Bhoomi” or “Land of Heroes.”
+His successor, Kempe Gowda II, expanded the city and established the famous jurisdiction/boundary towers at Mekhri Circle, Lalbagh, Gavipuram, and Ulsoor, further solidifying Bengaluru’s identity.
 During the Vijayanagara rule, it was also known as “Devarayanagara” and “Kalyanapura,” meaning “Auspicious City.”

 Marathas (17th Century)

-In addition to these historical transitions, an inscription found at the Kadu Malleshwara Temple in Malleshwaram further supports the region’s rich historical narrative.
-This inscription highlights the temple‘s significance and adds to Bengaluru’s cultural heritage.
-Overall, this period marked significant changes in governance and development, shaping Bengaluru‘s historical landscape into what it is today.
+In addition to these historical transitions, an inscription found at the Kadu Malleshwara Temple in Malleshwaram further supports the region’s rich Maratha narrative.

 British Rule (19th and 20th Centuries)

-Bengaluru remained under British rule for 89 years until India gained independence in 1947.
+Bangalore remained under British rule for more than 150 years until India gained independence in 1947.

 Post-Independence Bengaluru

-In 1949, the two urban settlements—the city and the cantonment—merged to form a single urban centre.
-Following India’s independence in 1947 and establishing the new Indian state of Karnataka in 1956, Bengaluru solidified its status as the state capital, further enhancing its importance as a major city in India.
+In 1949, the two urban settlements, the city and the cantonment, merged to form a single urban centre.
+Following India’s independence in 1947 and the establishment of the new Indian state of Karnataka in 1956, Bengaluru solidified its status as the state capital, further enhancing its importance as a major city in India.

 Post-independence, Bengaluru underwent significant transformations.
 The Vidhana Soudha, completed in 1954, now serves as the seat of Karnataka’s state legislature.
 The city grew, with neighbourhoods such as Kumara Park, Sadashivnagar, and Jayanagar emerging.
 These areas are now popular public attractions and essential destinations in Bengaluru, reflecting the city’s dynamic evolution from its colonial past to a modern urban centre.
 Today, Bengaluru is known for its historical significance, vibrant culture, and thriving technology industry, making it a key player in India’s growth story.